 - ALMOND BUTTER: Just like peanut butter, it’s best to use powdered almond butter.
 Add 1 Tbsp.

-- CHOCOLATE DIPPED: Once the oatcakes are baked, dip half of each oatcake in chocolate!
+- CHOCOLATE DIPPED: Once the oatcakes are baked, dip half of each oatcake in chocolate for chocolate covered oatcakes!
 I like to use Baker’s Dipping Chocolate.

 Store Your Oatcakes

 I have to confess, oatcakes don’t last too long in our house.
 LOL!
 Once I bake them, they’re gone in a jiffy.
-I usually keep mine in a dessert dome on the counter for easy access.
-But I love some of these vintage cookie jars too.
+I usually keep my oatcakes in a dessert dome on the counter for easy access.
+But I love some of these vintage cookie jars for storing them too.

 - 2 Cups Oatmeal